 This project is open to anyone with access to a 3D Printer and a Laser Cutter.
 I'll be guiding you through the process of making a rotating marble labyrinth, from the designing/modeling phase all the way to the final product.
+I'll also attach the files so you have the option of using my design rather than customizing your own.
 Let's get started!

 Step 1: Materials/Software/Appliances

 - Autodesk Fusion 360

 - 3D Printer

 - Either wood or cardboard for the laser cutter